sal55/langs/MLang/readme.md

 For anyone wandering exactly how they differ:

-* M programs, while they can be run like a script, usually are compiled to EXE binaries.
+* M programs, while they can be run like a script, usually are compiled to EXE binaries containing native.
 Q runs only bytecode
 * M has a static type system; Q's is dynamic
 * M's types are primitive and fixed size; Q has higher level types with first class strings, lists, dicts, the usual stuff
 * Q has more reflection, eg it is possible to directly access the symbol table used to compile code
 * Q is much safer, most errors are trapped, and report the precise location in the source
-* M programs typically run 1-2 magnitudes for the same code expressed in Q
+* M programs typically run 1-2 magnitudes faster than the same code expressed in Q

-### Demos

-I said there'd be no binaries, but probably I will supply at least `mm.exe` (M compiler) and `mm.ma` (M sources in one file) to demonstrate how it can build itself from scratch, using only two files.
-But this will need some preparation.